 This repository contains framework projects utilizing moonrepo and the technology stack commonly used within Zero One Group, with TypeScript and Go as the main languages.

 To get started, several templates for backend and frontend applications are available.
 The frontend stack includes React with the Vite bundler, as well as Next.js.
-A shared UI Library, shadcn, is also provided.
+A shared UI Library, shadcn/ui, is also provided.

 Additionally, the following tools and libraries are included: